-Band UL/DL Imbalance (dB) Time Interval
+Band UL/DL Imbalance (dB) Time Interval Mode

-MR8518 The second second second
+MR8518 0s / 24h 💌

+MR8518 105 7 2411

+MR1918 Dara a series and

-MK6518 0 0s / 24h
+MR1918 0 • 0s / 24h 💌 Independent Gain

-Settings - Radio Frequency Description of Auto Gain For the MR8518/8518 two segments within one frequency band are displayed.
-When Auto Gain is enabled, the gain is adjusted automatically.
+Settings - Radio Frequency Parameter Description of Auto Gain Band For the MR8518/8518/1918/1918 two segments within one frequency band are displayed.
+UL/DL Imbalance (dB) When Auto Gain is enabled, the gain is adjusted automatically.
 With an entry in the Auto Gain imbalance field UL/DL Imbalance (dB) , the UL gain is decreased compared to the DL gain for this value.
 Possibility to select between four behaviors of Auto Gain: 0s / 24h: Gain is reduced without latency time in case of too high input power.
 Every 24 hours the repeater tries to increase gain by 1 dB to max. output power in case input power has decreased again.
-0s / 12h: See above, but the interval for a try to increase gain again is 12 hours.
+Time Interval 0s / 12h: See above, but the interval for a try to increase gain again is 12 hours.
 10s / 12h: Gain is reduced after a latency time of 10s in case of too high input power.
 Interval for a try to increase gain again is 12 hours.
 10s / 24h: See above, but the interval for a try to increase gain again is 24 hours.
-Note: This setting (10s / 24h) is recommended for LTE, UMTS, and HSDPA.
-With Auto Gain activated, the behavior is set to Uniform Gain, which cannot be changed by the user.
-Uniform Gain: Gain of each segment within the frequency band assigned with "Uniform Gain" is set according to the highest DL input signal, i.e. all input levels of segments operating in "Uniform Gain" are compared, depending on the highest level, the gain is set accordingly.
+Note: This setting (10s/24h) is recommended for LTE, UMTS, and HSDPA.
+With Auto Gain activated, two different behaviors of Auto Gain can be chosen from: Uniform Gain: Gain of each segment within a frequency band assigned with "Uniform Gain" is set according to the highest DL input signal, i.e. all input levels of segments operating in "Uniform Gain" are compared, depending on the highest level, the gain is set accordingly.
 Gain Mode might be chosen if frequency hopping is done between the segments for instance.
+Independent Gain: Mode Gain of segments assigned with "Independent Gain" is set individually in order to get the max. output power, independent of other segments operating in the same frequency range.
+For example, "Independent Gain" might be chosen if different services, e.g. GSM900 and UMTS900, are transmitted on a separate frequency segment allocated in one frequency band.
+Note: The selection of Uniform Gain/Independent Gain is only possible for 1900 MHz; for 850 MHz NO settings can be made.
+With 850 MHz Uniform Gain is only available as mode setting.